Contact: Kelsey Davenport, Director of Nonproliferation Policy, (202) 463-8270 x102

 Russian Foreign Minister Sergei Lavrov first publicly proposed a “road map” to implement the P5+1’s proposed incentives package July 12, 2011 during a speech in Washington.
-The proposal itself has not been made public, but its key elements have been described by former Iranian deputy nuclear negotiator Hossein Mousavian.
+Its key elements were described by former Iranian deputy nuclear negotiator Hossein Mousavian as follows.

 In April 2012, the P5+1 and Iran renewed diplomatic negotiations in Istanbul.
 Two more rounds of talks were held May 23-24 in Baghdad, and June 18-19 in Moscow.
 The negotiators decided in Istanbul to adopt a step-by-step process with reciprocal actions, in order to create momentum towards a long-term solution.
-Two proposals are being discussed in the ongoing negotiations, one proposed by the P5+1 and another from the Iranians.
+Two proposals were discussed in the negotiations, one by the P5+1 and another from the Iranians.
 Both sides agreed to expert-level talks, which took place in Istanbul on July 3, to discuss the technical aspects of each proposal.
-A fourth round of top-level political meetings has not yet been scheduled.

 Iran and the P5+1 held talks in Almaty, Kazakhstan April 5-6.
 The two sides had resumed negotiations in Almaty in February 2013 after a nine-month interval.
 Each side brought a proposal to the April talks, but failed to reach consensus on a way forward and no further meetings were scheduled.